roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-12 ****** bydlsloan© Cori started gyrating and bucking her hips frantically.
+Cori started gyrating and bucking her hips frantically.
 She was moaning in her sexy, whimpering style and, sure enough, her nostrils began to flare.
 John knew all the signs very well and knew she was very close.
 Without skipping a beat, he poked a fourth finger into pussy and lightly pinched her clit between his thumb and forefinger.

  "Squeeze her tits hard, boys," John instructed.
 Both guys used both hands to squeeze her firm, meaty tits and held on tight as Cori bucked and writhed and finally climaxed.
 Her body shook and spasmed until she was done, then she slumped in John's lap.